-- Vehicles with manual transmission: you depress the clutch pedal. - Vehicles with manual transmission: you engage reverse gear R. - Vehicles with automatic transmission: you release the brake pedal in transmission position D and with the HOLD function deactivated - Vehicles with automatic transmission: you shift out of transmission position P. - Vehicles with automatic transmission: you select transmission position D or R. - vou depress the accelerator pedal.
+- Vehicles with manual transmission: you depress the clutch pedal. - Vehicles with manual transmission: you engage reverse gear R. - Vehicles with automatic transmission: you release the brake pedal in transmission position D and with the HOLD function deactivated. - Vehicles with automatic transmission: you shift out of transmission position P. - Vehicles with automatic transmission: you select transmission position D or R.

-an on vehicle automatic engine start is required.
+• an on vehicle automatic engine start is required.